shashfrankenstien/ArchieTiny/README.md

 ### Task table
 - First byte will be the TASK_COUNTER
 - Second byte will be current TASK_POINTER
-- Next addresses will contain word size addresses to registered tasks
+- Next addresses will contain word size values of task stack pointers
-    - Note: Because of how the `Z` register works with `icall`, task address should be divided by 2. `icall` will then multiply it by 2 before executing
+    - Note: Because of how the stack pointer works, task address should be divided by 2. cpu will then multiply it by 2 before executing

 ### Task workflow
 - init